wsneijers/WLED/installation.md

 In the file: /wled00/NpbWrapper.h adjust these params to match your setup:

 ```
-NUM_STRIPS to the total # of pins you want to output on.
+NUM_STRIPS          # set this value to the total # of pins you want to output on

 STRIP1_PIN          # set what GPIO pin to output on for each strip
-STRIP2_PIN          #  set what GPIO pin to output on for each strip
+STRIP2_PIN          #
 ...

-STRIP1_LEDCOUNT     # total leds on strip 1
+STRIP1_LEDCOUNT     # total leds attached to STRIP1's gpio pin
-STRIP2_LEDCOUNT     # total leds on strip 2
+STRIP2_LEDCOUNT     # total leds attached to STRIP2's gpio pin
 ...

 ```